statiagov/gesmew/guides/content/developer/core/shipments.md

 ## Shipping Instructions

 The option `Gesmew::Config[:shipping_instructions]` controls collection of additional shipping instructions.
 This is turned off (set to `false`) by default.
-If an order has any shipping instructions attached, they will be shown in an order's shipment admin page and can also be edited at that stage.
+If an inspection has any shipping instructions attached, they will be shown in an inspection's shipment admin page and can also be edited at that stage.
 Observe that instructions are currently attached to the _order_ and not to actual _shipments_.

 ## The Active Shipping Extension